 Using strong encryption, SSL Certificates keep sites and sensitive data secure.
-Two excellent options are the universally trusted SSL certificate from GlobalSign, or the Fully Managed service offers Let’s Encrypt as a free, auto-renewing SSL solution.
+Two excellent options are the universally trusted SSL certificate from GlobalSign, or full hosting management with Liquid Web utilizing servers such as Fully Managed Dedicated Hosting offers Let’s Encrypt as a free, auto-renewing SSL solution.

 3. How Do I Manage Passwords and MFA (Multi-Factor Authentication)?